whitechdevs/nodejs-test/README.md

 - Feel free to use npm packages to help you achieve a result.
 - Use Docker Hub to host your docker files.
-- Feel free to document your approachs, what shortcomings or improvements that you encountered or have in mind while going through the process.
+- Feel free to document your approach, any shortcomings or improvements that you encountered or had in mind while going through the process.
 This is not a mandatory requirement but will help us elevate your though process.

 ## Deliverable